irthomasthomas/Observer/README.md

 # 🏗️ Building Your Own Agent

-Creating your own Observer AI agent is simple and accessible to both beginners and experienced developers.
+Creating your own Observer AI agent is simple, and consist of three things:
+1.- SENSORS - input that your model will have
+2.- MODELS - models run by ollama or by Ob-Server
+3.- TOOLS - functions for your model to use

 ## Quick Start

 1. Navigate to the Agent Dashboard and click "Create New Agent"
 2. Fill in the "Configuration" tab with basic details (name, description, model, loop interval)
-3. Use a system prompt with input variables!
-The current input variables that exist are:
+3. Give your model a system prompt and Sensors!
+The current Sensors that exist are:
    * **Screen OCR** ($SCREEN_OCR) Captures screen content as text via OCR (english only for now)
    * **Screenshot** ($SCREEN_64) Captures screen as an image for multimodal models
    * **Agent Memory** ($MEMORY@agent_id) Accesses agents' stored information
    * **Clipboard** ($CLIPBOARD) It pastes the clipboard contents
-   * **Microphone** ($MICROPHONE) Captures the microphone and adds a transcription (english only for now)
+   * **Microphone** ($MICROPHONE) Captures the microphone and adds a transcription (english only for now) 4.- Decide what tools do with your models `response` in the Code Tab:
+  * `pushNotification(title, options)` – Send notifications
+  * `getMemory(agentId)*` – Retrieve stored memory (defaults to current agent)
+  * `setMemory(agentId, content)*` – Replace stored memory
+  * `appendMemory(agentId, content)*` – Add to existing memory
+  * `startAgent(agentId)*` – Starts an agent
+  * `stopAgent(agentId)*` – Stops an agent
+  * `time()` - Gets current time

 ## Code Tab